daeuk23/Overflow_gem_game/readme.md

 ## Rules
 1. Select a board (3x4 to 5x6)
 2. Two players can take turns putting gem in each cell
-3. However, if each cell has more stones than the adjacent side, the rule of "overflow" changes the stone in that cell and the surrounding "neighbor".
+3. However, if each cell has more stones than the adjacent side, the rule of "overflow" changes the stone in that cell and "neighbors(adjacent cells)".
 - Corners: Overflow at 2 gems.
 - Edges: Overflow at 3 gems.
 - Middle cells: Overflow at 4 gems.